Pimzino/file-length-lint/README.md

 * `fileLengthLint.maxLines`: Maximum number of lines allowed in a file before showing a lint error (default: 300)
 * `fileLengthLint.languageSpecificMaxLines`: Language-specific maximum line counts that override the global setting (default: { "javascript": 500, "typescript": 500, "markdown": 1000, "json": 5000, "html": 800 })
+* `fileLengthLint.disabledLanguages`: List of language IDs for which linting should be disabled (default: []).
+For example: ["markdown", "json", "yaml"]
 * `fileLengthLint.enabled`: Enable or disable file length linting (default: true)
 * `fileLengthLint.exclude`: Glob patterns to exclude from file length linting.
 Supports patterns like `**/*.dll` (all .dll files in any directory) or `*.dll` (any .dll file).
 By default, excludes common binary files, build outputs, and version control directories.
 * `fileLengthLint.respectGitignore`: Respect .gitignore files when scanning for files to lint (default: true)